 Pastures full of lush, green grass look like profits to stocker operators, but they can also be the source of the larval stage of parasites.

 While dewormers are an important tool, there are other ways to hold down parasite levels.
 Start with the fact that larvae can't crawl more than a few inches up a stem of grass.
 That means the closer to the ground cattle graze, the more likely they are eating larvae.

 Managing stocking rates and moving cattle between pastures can be very effective ways of keeping parasite levels down.

-That's one reason Alabama's Glover works so hard to avoid overgrazing.
+That's one reason Greensboro, Ala., stocker operator Keith Glover works so hard to avoid overgrazing.
 His staple forage is fescue, but he also has bermuda and bahiagrass.
 Ryegrass is available for grazing in the cooler months.

 "We rotate our pastures, and if we run out of grass, we sell the cattle," he says.

-Glover's wife, Brenda, is his partner in the operation, and a regional Extension agent.
+Glover's wife, Brenda, is his partner in the operation, and she is also a regional Extension agent.
 She sums it up plainly: "If your cattle overgraze pastures, it is like you eating off the bathroom floor."